Class C restricted operations approval

 - comply with the conditions of the exemption

 - comply with any other conditions applied to your permit

 - be inspected in and out of the water by an accredited marine surveyor every five years, and provide the surveyor’s report to us.

-You must notify us of any relevant change, including a transfer of ownership, change of name or address of the owner, and any alterations to the vessel or its operation that may invalidate an approval to operate under this exemption.
+You must notify us of any relevant change, including a transfer of certificate, change of name or address of the owner, and any alterations to the vessel or its operation that may invalidate an approval to operate under this exemption.

 This exemption only relates to the requirement to have a certificate of survey.
 You are still required to comply with all other requirements that apply to domestic commercial vessels, unless you are exempt, including the requirement to: